-In India, most of the specific performance suits relate to sales of immoveable properties and to some extent transfer of shares.
-In a suit for specific performance, plaintiff must approach Court with clean hands .
-Right from the date of the execution till date of the decree he must prove that he is ready and has always been willing to perform his part of the contract.
-The court should come to this conclusion by taking into consideration, the conduct of the plaintiff prior to and subsequent to filing of the suit.
+In India, most of the specific performance suits relate to sales of immoveable properties and, to some extent, transfer of shares.
+In a suit for specific performance, the plaintiff must approach the Court with clean hands .
+Right from the date of the execution till date of the decree, he must prove that he is ready and has always been willing to perform his part of the contract.
+The court should come to this conclusion by taking into consideration, the conduct of the plaintiff prior to filing of the suit.
 An intention to make time the essence of the contract must be expressed in unequivocal language.
-“In sale of immovable property time is never regarded as essence of contract.
-The presumption is against time being essence of contract.
-Under law of equity governing rights of parties to specific performance of contract to sell real estate law looks not at letter but substance of agreement.
-Where under terms of contract parties mentioned specific time, it has to be ascertained whether parties intended to complete transaction in reasonable time.
-The expression to make time essence of contract must be expressed in unequivocal language. ” As to the point of limitation is concerned, the suit for specific performance has to be filed within reasonable time which depends upon facts and circumstances of each case.
+“In sale of immovable property, time is never regarded as the essence of contract.
+The presumption is against time being the essence of the contract.
+Under law of equity, governing rights of parties to specific performance of contract to sell real estate law looks not at the letter, but substance of the agreement.
+Where under terms of contract parties mentioned specific time, it has to be ascertained whether parties intended to complete the transaction in reasonable time.
+The expression to make time the essence of the contract must be expressed in unequivocal language. ” As far as the point of limitation is concerned, the suit for specific performance has to be filed within reasonable time, which depends upon facts and circumstances of each case.
 No strait-jacket formula can be laid down in this behalf.
-However, where the intention of the parties is to exclude this remedy they can do so by explicitly mentioning in the contract.
-In such a case, the court will provide for the liquidated damages as provided for in the contract.
+However, where the intention of the parties is to exclude this remedy, they can do so by explicitly mentioning it in the contract.
+In such a case, the court will provide for liquidated damages, as mentioned in the contract.

-The Supreme Court has held that under Section 19(a) and (b) of the Specific Relief Act, 1963, specific performance of a contract can be enforced against either party thereto and any person claiming under him by a title arising subsequent to the contract, except a transferee for value, who has paid his money in good faith and without notice of the original contract.
+The Supreme Court has held that, under Section 19(a) and (b) of the Specific Relief Act, 1963, specific performance of a contract can be enforced against either party thereto and any person claiming under him by a title arising subsequent to the contract, except a transferee for value, who has paid his money in good faith and without notice of the original contract.

-There is an ongoing debate in the legal literature regarding the desirability of specific performance.
+There is an ongoing debate in legal literature regarding the desirability of specific performance.
 Economists, generally, take the view that specific performance should be reserved to exceptional settings, because it is costly to administer and may deter promisors from engaging in efficient breach.Copyright 2023 – Helpline Law